City's logo depicts the confluence of railways, highways, and rivers. This is also the traditional territory of the

 Prince George is situated in the Cariboo Development region and the region's five largest employment sectors are: Wholesale & Retail Trade; Manufacturing; Healthcare & Social Assistance; Accommodation & Food Services; and Construction.

 Personal income levels tend to be higher in Prince George than elsewhere.
 In fact, the media total income in Prince George is nearly 20% than the media for BC as a whole.

 There is perhaps no city of Prince George's size in Canada that has such a diverse range of educational offerings.
 The University of Northern British Columbia opened in 1994 and its 3400 students are registered in a range of undergraduate and graduate programs that include engineering, medicine, and doctoral programs.
-It has been ranked by Maclean's magazine as #1 among Canada's two-dozen small universities and is current ranked #2.
+It was ranked for the past few years by Maclean's magazine as #1 among Canada's two-dozen small universities and is current ranked #2.